 The key to success is a clear understanding of a company's true worth.
 With that knowledge in hand, buying low and selling high becomes a simple matter of waiting -- buying a stock only when it falls below the company's true worth by a tempting margin.
 Once you own it, you need to keep tracking the company's value.
 When the stock rises to an uncomfortably high premium to its true worth, sell it.

 My friend and colleague Philip Durell follows that philosophy as the chief analyst at Inside Value.
-His selections as a whole are beating the market's return since the newsletter's inception in 2004.
+His selections as a whole are beating the market's return since the newsletter's 2004 inception.
 His record is added proof that using a margin of safety truly does work.

-Instead, Philip looks for companies with competitive moats, such as financial software firm Intuit
+Instead, Philip has relied on companies with competitive moats, such as management consulting giant Accenture

 Buying low with the margin of safety

 Every company has what Graham calls an intrinsic value -- a measure of what that company is really worth.
 Finding that value is part art and part analysis.
 One of the most powerful tools in a value investor's toolkit is a discounted cash flow calculator, into which you put your estimate of how much cash the company will generate in the ensuing years.
 The calculator then tells you how much the company is worth today.
 (Inside Value has such a calculator available to subscribers.
 If you're already a subscriber, you can access it here.
 If not, you can get access by taking a free 30-day trial of the newsletter.)